openebs/website/website/src/blogs/2018-07-31-designating-openebs-pods-to-run-on-specific-k8s-nodes.md

 author: Ajesh Baby
 author_info: Product Manager at MayaData
 date: 30-07-2018
-tags: Openebs, Kubernetes, Solutions, Scheduler, Scheduling
+tags: OpenEBS, Kubernetes, Solutions, Scheduler, Scheduling
 excerpt: OpenEBS does not have a separate scheduler used to manage scheduling pods.
 Instead, it uses the Kubernetes scheduler for managing the scheduling needs of an administrator.
 ---